ShavelleShaw/Assignment-2--CompSci303/README.md

 The user enters 80 hours and John (the name of the employee) and the weekly salary, payrate, health contribution and vacation days are calculated and displayed.

 The rates:
+(RULE:Vacation days are calculated at 1.25% per hour and health contribution is calculated at 2.5% per dollar for nonprofessional employees and 7.5% per dollar for professional employees.)

 ![image](https://user-images.githubusercontent.com/114273966/196570996-771cbeaa-6e9f-4711-adf4-64a90494fa43.png)